-Things To Do: Boating in Emerald Lake, explore the Botanical Garden, watch sunset from Pagoda Point, and more.
+Things To Do In Yercaud: Boating in Emerald Lake, explore the Botanical Garden, watch the sunset from Pagoda Point, and more.

-How To Reach: The nearest railway station is that of Salem Junction which is just 35 kilometres away and Salem Airport is the nearest airport located just 38 kilometres away.
+How To Reach: The nearest railway station is that of Salem Junction which is just 35 kilometers away and Salem Airport is the nearest airport located just 38 kilometers away.

 Set in the heart of Trivandrum district, Poovar one of the naturally blessed places to visit in July in South India.
 Being the second last place which marks the end of the coastal state of Kerala, Poovar is an exquisite local town that serves as a perfect getaway for those who seek to escape to a natural retreat.